Do You Need a Real Estate Agent to Buy a House, or can you do it yourself? Let's take a look at things you should consider.

 For Sale by Owner (FSB0)

-Before the Internet, FSBO home sales were much harder, as sellers depended mostly on word of mouth and yard signs.
-These days, online resources make it easy to do the more common hybrid model between selling on your own and using a Realtor or real estate agent.
-Websites including Isoldmyhouse.com and Forsalebyowner.com offer packages that include listing on MLS, which drastically increases the number of prospective buyers who see a house.
+Before the Internet, FSBO home sales were much harder.
+Now online resources make it much easier.
+Websites like Isoldmyhouse.com and Forsalebyowner.com offer listing on MLS.
+It helps get in front of more prospective buyers.
 Despite this, FSBO home sales have decreased from a high of 15 percent of all homes sales in 1981 to 7 percent in 2018.

-Buyers who find a FSBO house may find that no real estate agent wants to work with them.
-Many buyer's agents worry they will also end up doing the job of the listing agent, without being compensated.
-This is especially true since the seller typically pays the agent's commission through the sale of the home.
-This means that if you find an agent willing to work with you on a FSBO sale, you may need to pay the 3 percent commission yourself.
+Buyers who find an FSBO house may find that no real estate agent wants to work with them.
+Many buyer's agents worry they will also end up doing the job without being compensated.
+This is especially true since the seller typically pays the agent's commission through the home's sale.
+If your agent is ready to work with you on an FSBO sale, you need to pay the commission yourself.
 You can also choose to negotiate directly with the owner and hire a real estate attorney.

 Investors who Have Bought Many Properties

-Some people buy properties and rent them out to make income.
+Some people buy properties and rent them out to make an income.
 These people usually focus on a specific geographic area and are very familiar with local real estate prices and options.
-Investors who feel confident in their negotiation skills and have the time or resources to plan for inspections, appraisals and all the needed paperwork might forego a real estate agent.
-Investors who buy homes as side income and also have a full-time job may decide that paying the real estate commission is worth the money in order to save them time and hassle.
+Investors with good negotiation skills and resources for inspections, appraisals, and paperwork might forego a real estate agent.
+Investors who buy homes as a side income may decide that paying a real estate commission is worth the money.
+It helps save them time and hassle.

 Buying in a Hot Market

-If you are buying a house in a competitive real estate market where most sellers have a listing agent, you will find that a good real estate agent is not only helpful, but necessary.
-Sellers want to make sure buyers are serious, and some might view buyers without any agent as less serious, even if they have a mortgage pre-approval letter.
-Hot market often require an Earnest Money Deposit to show you are serious about purchasing a property.
+If you are buying a house in a competitive real estate market where most sellers have a listing agent, you will find that a real estate agent is necessary.
+Sellers want to make sure buyers are serious.
+Some might view buyers without any agent as less serious, even if they have a mortgage pre-approval letter.
+Hot markets often require an Earnest Money Deposit to show you are serious about purchasing a property.
 Negotiating the amount and securing it through a third party are both jobs managed by a buyer's agent.